Volume One of Dan Butcher’s Vanguard collects the first five issues of his web comic creation and introduces us to the UK’s own Metahuman team.

 The team soon find out that their mission is the catalyst for a shit storm of epic proportions as poor, almost non-existent intel drops the team into the middle of a war zone.
 It soon becomes evident that while the European & American military try to retain some sort of global balance, the world itself is struggling on the brink of desperation as hunger & stretched budgets leave the masses clambering for survival.
 It’s an interesting and much more relevant backdrop now more than ever but it all sets the tone for a story of superheroes in the real world who are battling the media, their own allies & even their own team-mates as they try to make a difference.

-This many ideas could have gotten very messy very quick but Dan paces the story so well that the mistakes the cast make are understandable and the challenge of bringing things back form the edge of annihilation are in the right hands.
+This many ideas could have gotten very messy very quick but Dan paces the story so well that the mistakes the cast make are understandable and the challenge of bringing things back from the edge of annihilation are in the right hands.
 Although even that becomes increasingly difficult as internal betrayals, spying missions & other super-teams all add their own destructive influences on The Vanguard.
 These events flow well together and the multi-layered story has a strong sense of purpose to it.
 Far from messy and no detail seems shoe-horned in for the sake of it so there’s not a wasted panel in sight.

 The success of any superhero story, especially from the small press scene, is ALWAYS going to hinge on the quality of the story and while it’s a little bit of A-Team meets Avengers from the start, there’s a number of nods to action movies of the 80’s & 90’s that helps separate this from being a like for like comparison with any other mainstream superhero team-up from the big two.
 In fact, it ends up being far less superficial than your standard Superhero affair as the characters are built from the ground up and you can see the cracks in the relationships that make it all the more realistic.
 That direction from Dan means it’s an intricate world he’s served up with an ever-improving edge to his art that coasts through these first five issues.